astrowp/docs/seo.md

 Static-generated sites created with Astro use meta-refresh for redirects.
 You and I both know that is **no bueno** when it comes to SEO.

-There are several ways to set up SEO-friendly redirects, and the exact method depends on where you deploy/host AstroWP.
+There are several ways to set up SEO-friendly redirects, and the exact method depends on where you deploy/host your AstroWP project.

 ### Vercel Redirects